Picovoice/speech-to-intent-benchmark/README.md

 # Results

 Below is the result of benchmark.
 Command Acceptance Probability (Accuracy) is defined as the probability of the engine to correctly understand the speech command.
+The Amazon Lex bot and Dialogflow agent used to produce these results were both trained on all 432 sample utterances.

 ![](data/misc/result.png)